aradi/SCPC-Method/VASP/warning-issues-bugs/README.md

   The vasp_ncl with SCPC is broken.
 By the moment, you cannot use non-collinear magnetization.
-The authors thank to Jing Zhan and prof. Dr. Qihang Liu from the Southern Univ. of Science and Technology Shenzhen. for their contribution on reporting the bug/issue with the non-collinear version of SCPC.
+The authors thank to Jing Zhan and prof. Dr. Qihang Liu from the Southern Univ. of Science and Technology of Shenzhen/China for their contribution on reporting the bug/issue with the non-collinear version of SCPC.